ntnyq/sync-npm-packages/README.md

 })
 ```

+> [!NOTE]
-When config file and cli options are both provided, cli options would take a higher priority.
+> When both config file and cli options are provided, cli options would take a higher priority.

 ## Cli